The Cyclades · Naxos

 Alyko & Kastraki

-The cedar-grove dunes and turquoise coves at the south-west tip — Hawaii Beach (the real name, that's what it's called), the half-abandoned 1970s-era hotel covered in street-art, lunch at Axiotissa or Apolafsi or Notos.
+The cedar-grove dunes and turquoise coves at the south-west tip: Hawaii Beach (that really is what it's called), the half-abandoned 1970s hotel covered in street art, lunch at Axiotissa or Apolafsi or Notos.
 The wild half.

 Cedar dunesLunch zone